jupyter-lsp/jupyterlab-lsp/README.md

 ln -s /usr usr
 ```

 If your user does not have sufficient permissions to traverse the entire path, you will not be able to open the file.
+A more detailed guide on symlinking (written for a related jupyterlab-go-to-definition extension) is available [here](https://github.com/krassowski/jupyterlab-go-to-definition/blob/master/README.md#which-directories-to-symlink).

 ### Updating the extension